ollieparsley/twitchy-gopher/README.md

 ```

 # Usage
-This has only been tested with Go 1.10-1.14.
 This example is just to get a session and then get the basic authentication details.
 Once you create client/session you can make requests to the Twitch API.

 ```
 package main